 CQL is used to set criteria for positions or tokens, i.e. words, lemmas, tags, lempos, lc etc.

-Regular expressions set criteria for strings of characters and can be used inside the CQL code.
+REGEX set criteria for strings of characters and can be used inside the CQL code or for filtering word lists.

 A simple convention to use the question mark (?) for any unspecified character and the asterisk (*) for any number of unspecified characters.
 Wild cards only work in the Simple concordance search.